-What the creator did was to place a LOLIN (previously WEMOS) D1 mini between the rotary encoder and the IKEA FÖRNUFTIG's controller.
-This has the advantage of still being able to use the rotary encoder, while also being able to set the fan speed using the ESP8266 board.
+The innovator behind this hack ingeniously inserted a LOLIN (formerly WEMOS) D1 mini between the rotary encoder and the FÖRNUFTIG's controller.
+This setup allows users to retain the use of the rotary encoder while gaining the ability to adjust the fan speed through the ESP8266 board.

 The air purifier's 24V power supply has enough power to spare for the ESP8266 board, and all the extra hardware sits nicely inside the enclosure.
-You will need a step-down converter (buck converter) to convert the 24V down to 5V.
-A small converter will nicely fit behind the D1 mini, but you do have to make sure to not cause any shorts.
-For safety’s sake, I would cover the back of the D1 mini with electrical tape.
+A step-down converter (or buck converter) is required to reduce the 24V down to 5V.
+This converter can be neatly tucked behind the D1 mini, but be sure to avoid creating any short circuits.
+For safety, consider covering the back of the D1 mini with electrical tape.

-With the hardware in place, you can modify and flash the D1 mini with the code provided in the community thread, and you are done.
-After replacing the IKEA FÖRNUFTIG’s shroud and cover, you will have successfully smartened up your dumb air purifier.
-Add to this a hacked IKEA VINDRIKTNING air quality monitor, and you can set up automations based on the particles currently floating around in the air you a breathing.
+Once the hardware is installed, you can flash the D1 mini with the code provided in the community thread.
+After reassembling the FÖRNUFTIG, you'll find your air purifier significantly smarter than before.
+Pair this with a hacked IKEA VINDRIKTNING air quality monitor, and you can create automations based on current air particle levels.

 Why the hacked IKEA FÖRNUFTIG is perfect for Home Assistant

-The benefits of using ESPHome over any pre-built smart air purifier are obvious: You have complete control over everything, it seamlessly integrates with Home Assistant, and none of your data will ever be sent to any remote server.
-If a hacked IKEA FÖRNUFTIG does seem like too much work for you, there are plenty of smart air purifiers that can be integrated with Home Assistant available for purchase.
-Once blocked from the internet, they also won't be sending any data home.
+The advantages of using ESPHome over a pre-packaged smart air purifier are clear: You gain complete control over all aspects of the device, it integrates seamlessly with Home Assistant, and your data remains private, with no transmissions to external servers.
+If the idea of hacking the IKEA FÖRNUFTIG seems daunting, there are numerous smart air purifiers on the market that can be integrated with Home Assistant.
+Once disconnected from the internet, these devices also won't transmit any data.